kitretsu101/Numerical_Lab_Project_95_101_112/README.md

 #### Gauss Elimination Theory
 The Gauss Elimination Method is a numerical technique used to solve a system of linear equations.
 The main idea is to eliminate variables step by step and convert the system into an upper triangular matrix, from which the solution can be easily obtained using backward substitution.

-It works on the augmented matrix [A | b] formed from the system A x = b where A is an n × n matrix x is the unknown vector b is the constant vector
+It works on the augmented matrix [A | b] formed from the system A x = b where, A is an n × n matrix, x is the unknown vector, b is the constant vector.

 To get the upper triangular matrix forward elimination is have to be done.
 To do this, For each pivot row k = 1 to n-1: